maciejtarsa/freeCodeCampProjects/README.md

 # freeCodeCampProjects
-Implementation of project from freeCodeCamp courses
+Implementation of projects from freeCodeCamp courses

-Projects completed:
+Data Analysis with Python Projects:
 - Mean-Variance-Standard Deviation Calculator